4treK/LOLAutoCallPick/README.md

 You have 2 options, run the script in AutoHotKey software, or opening the excecutable version.

-LOLAutoCallPick is an AutoHotKey script, so, if you have problems or you do not trust in the excecutable, just download for free [AutoHotKey](http://www.autohotkey.com/), and then run the script file LOLAutoCallPick.ahk, this file it's just a simple plain text file, so you can open it in notepad towatch inside the code and see what's actually doing.
+LOLAutoCallPick is an AutoHotKey script, so, if you have problems or you do not trust in the excecutable, just download for free [AutoHotKey](http://www.autohotkey.com/), and then run the script file LOLAutoCallPick.ahk, this file it's just a simple plain text file, so you can open it in notepad watch inside the code and see what's actually doing.

 About Antiviruses
 -----------------